stevenj/Controleo3/README.md

 The processor is an Atmel/Microchip [ATSAMD21G18](http://www.microchip.com/wwwproducts/en/ATsamd21g18)

+Maximum SERCOM SPI Rate of the ATSAMD21 is 12Mhz.

 ### GP Outputs

 Outputs 1 through 5 Control n-channel MOSFETs, which switch 4.5V (5V less schottky diode) at up to 240mA.
 Terminated on Screw Terminals, active low with a common positive line.